haakco/deploying-laravel-app/Stage_3/README.md

 ## Steps 1: Build Docker Images

-For things like the database and Redis there is no need to build your own images.
+For things like the database and Redis, there is no need to build your images.

-Though for things like the PHP I find it helps as you can put exactly what you want into it.
+Though for things like PHP, I find it helps to put precisely what you want into it.

 ### Base PHP Docker Image
 We are going to start by creating a base image for our PHP.

-This will have all the libraries, and we need, and it will have NGINX built in to make our lives easier.
+The image will have all the libraries and we need, and it will have NGINX built in to make our lives easier.

 This image will hold everything required except the Laravel code.

 We'll then use this image to create our final image for deployment.

-We split the images to save us time in having to rebuild the full image every time we do a code change.
+We split the images to save us time rebuilding the whole image every time we do a code change.

 The final docker file and anything needed to build it can be found at [```./infra/docker/ubuntu-php-lv-docker/```](infra/docker/stage3-docker-ubuntu-php-lv/)

-To make future upgrading easier we'll use variable for things like PHP version and Ubuntu version.
+To make future upgrading easier, we'll use a variable for PHP and Ubuntu versions.

 Bellow is the top of our Docker file where we set these.